JesperSqv/wsd-project-1/README.md

 The project includes five meaningful end-to-end tests to verify the functionality of the application.
 Tests can be run with the command: `docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf`

 ### Online Deployment
 The application has been deployed online and is fully functional.
-Please find the online deployment address in the README.md file.
+Here is the link to it https://wsd-project-1-cz22.onrender.com.

 ### Running the Application Locally
 To run the application locally, please ensure you have docker-compose installed.
 Once docker-compose is ready, navigate to the project's root directory and execute the `docker-compose up` command.